 Lance Campers debuts the 2015 Lance 995, a nine-foot, full-wall slide-out camper with a wider floor, larger basement, and a radius cabover step.
-Lance also teases the 975.
+They also teases the Lance 975.

 Don’t get too excited.
 The tease we teased in the teaser is barely tease worthy.
 Yes, Lance Campers is coming out with a new nine foot camper called the 975, but that’s all we know as of now.
 The real news – and there is real news – is all the new design features that make up the new 995, starting with a taller basement, a wider floor, and a new radius cabover step and trash can combination that has to be seen to be believed.